Watts-College/crj-507-spring-2024/schedule.md

 *** { @unit = "", @title = "Social Network Analysis and the R Toolkit", @reading, @lecture, @foldout }

+In this course you will learn how to use R and R Studio to import, analyze, and report on social networks.

 ## Introducing R